hbkwong/Photogramme/docs/README.md

 ### Phase 3: Likes (2 days)

-**Objective:** Likes belong to photos, which can be liked and un-liked through the API.
+**Objective:** Photos can be liked and un-liked through the API.

 ### Phase 4: Comments (1 day)

-**Objective:** Comments for photos can be created, viewed, and destroyed through the API.
+**Objective:** Comments for photos can be created and viewed through the API.

 ### Phase 5: Photo feed (2 days)